rajumittapelly/hello-world/README.md

 # hello-world
 practicing
 for roundCorner project.
-hopefully I will learn a lot from this project, so that I can take my own interviews.
+hopefully, I will learn a lot from this project and can take my own interviews.